Hamiltonian Benchmark of a Solid-State Spin-Photon Interface for Computation: Introduction

-Our analysis is based on the Hamiltonian evolution of light-matter entangled wavefunctions and hence it does not involve any loss of information on the state of the propagating electromagnetic field nor on the spin-photon entanglement.
-This allows us to fill two gaps in the existing literature.
-First: pioneering proposals involving SPIs assumed monochromatic photons~\cite{Bonato2010,lindner_proposal_2009, economou_spin-photon_2016}, yet propagating electromagnetic fields are infinite reservoirs of frequency modes and flying photonic qubits correspond to wavepackets of finite bandwidths.
-The multi-mode nature of propagating fields introduces an intrinsic decoherence mechanism that one must consider in order to exactly characterize the protocols.
-Second, in realistic solid-state SPIs the spin suffers from additional decoherence due to the charge dynamics and its hyperfine interaction with the nuclear spins of the atoms forming the device~\cite{Overhauser_Imamoglu}.
-This effect has been neglected in most theoretical proposals and included in experimental analyses only as an effective dephasing term in the spin open evolution.
-Our model includes the spin hyperfine interaction in the light-matter Hamiltonian and yields spin decoherence after classical averaging over many microscopic configurations.
-Our results reveal the impact of the different decoherence mechanisms and display how they conspire to lower the fidelity of the considered protocols.
+Early proposals involving SPIs assumed monochromatic photons~\cite{Bonato2010,lindner_proposal_2009, economou_spin-photon_2016}, yet propagating electromagnetic fields are infinite reservoirs of frequency modes and flying photonic qubits correspond to wavepackets of finite bandwidths.
+In the interaction with quantum emitters shapes and populations of wavepackets change, this introduces a fundamental decoherence mechanism that one must consider in order to exactly characterize the protocols.
+Moreover in solid-state SPIs the spin suffers from additional decoherence due to the hyperfine interaction with the nuclear spins of the atoms forming the device~\cite{Overhauser_Imamoglu, Merkulov}.
+This effect has been neglected in most theoretical proposals and included in experimental analyses only as an effective dephasing term in the spin open evolution. \\ \\ Here we leverage our capacity to solve the joint Hamiltonian dynamics of the emitter-field system using an approach based on the collision model~\cite{Ciccarello_2017} deriving analytical expressions of light-matter entangled wavefunctions~\cite{maffei_closed, maffei2022_Wigner, Maffei_spin, Maffei2024twoqubits}.
+Our approach does not involve any loss of information on the spin-photon entanglement nor on the state of the multi-mode propagating field.
+Our Hamiltonian model also captures realistic features of the dynamics of a quantum dot spin including hyperfine interaction with the nuclear environment and yields spin decoherence after classical averaging over many microscopic configurations.
+We use this framework to derive analytical expressions for the fidelity losses of three protocols: the generation of arbitrary superpositions of photon-number states~\cite{Somaschi2016, tomm_bright_2021}; the controlled photon-photon gate proposed in~\cite{Bonato2010}; and the generation of photonic clusters proposed in~\cite{lindner_proposal_2009} and recently implemented in~\cite{cogan2023,Fioretto2022, huet2025}.
+Our results show a relevant fidelity loss for the photon-photon gate, a moderate loss for the linear photonic clusters, and a negligible one for the generation of photon-number superpositions.